frinknet/GitPushy/README.md

 GitPushy Hook Stage Section
 --------
-After GitPushy builds a deployment it copies files through rsync to the local or remote _PUSHY_STAGE_DIR_.
+After GitPushy builds a deployment it copies files through rsync to the local or remote __$PUSHY_STAGE_DIR__.
 GitPushy then runs the commands in the stage section before completing deployment.
 Unlike the config and build stages the stage section happens in a directory which is not a git repository.
 Furthermore, it hapens outside of the GitPushy script environment and possibly on a remote server.

 The state section is intended for times when you wish to check a deployment before actually deploying it.
 This allows you to run unit tests or simple litmus tests to prove the applcation is stable and ready to be deployed.
 If at any time you cause the stage section to exit with a value other than 0 GitPushy will abort and display the error code to the committer in the git commit scrollback.

 GitPushy Hook Deploy Section
 --------
-After stage returns successful GitPushy replaces code in the _PUSHY_DEPLOY_DIR_ and then executes the deploy section of a GitPushy Hook.
+After stage returns successful GitPushy replaces code in the __$PUSHY_DEPLOY_DIR__ and then executes the deploy section of a GitPushy Hook.

 This section is intended for any finalization and cleanup that must happen before a deployment can be called complete.
 This is where a database dump might be loaded or where daemons might be restarted to accept new configuration files.